 HASKINS v WILDGOOSE & OTHERS 1996 (3) ALL SA 446 T. Application was made for access to an illegitimate son.
 After launching of proceedings, mother of the child gave the child for adoption to her parents.
 However, the Court held that the father had always taken an interest in the child and that, given the oppertunity, he would continue to do so which the Court saw to be fit with the best interest of the child and awarded access.

 ROWE v ROWE 1997 (4) SA 160 A. In terms of an agreement of settlement in a divorce order, the appellant was awarded custody of one child, but ordered to pay the medical, tuition and boarding fees and expenses of the other two children, whose custody was awarded to the respondent.
 After the divorce the appellant commenced further proceedings against the respondent, claiming that the respondent had induced him to sign the settlement agreement and to obtain a divorce in terms thereof by fraudulently representing to him that he had fathered two of the children, that he had consequently cancelled the agreement and that, by virtue of the respondent's fraud, he was entitled to the recission of the decree of divorce in the form in which it was issued.
 The Court held that a party was entitled to resile from any agreement on account of the other party's fraud and that the fact that the agreement had been made an order of Court had a nugatory effect on the right to resile.

 SETUKE v SETUKE.
 This is an unreported judgment of ours on forfeiture which was delivered in the Mahikeng High Court on 29 June 2012.
 To read this judgment, merely google same.

-In addition to the two directors of our company, we have three associates and three professional assistants, all of whom are duly admitted and qualified attorneys in our employ.
+In addition to the two directors of our company, we have two associates and two professional assistants, all of whom are duly admitted and qualified attorneys in our employ.